shindavid/AlphaZeroArcade/docs/Scrabble.md

 Of the second category of approaches, there is Multiple-Observer Information Set MCTS (MO-ISMCTS), introduced by [Cowling et al, 2012](https://eprints.whiterose.ac.uk/75048/1/CowlingPowleyWhitehouse2012.pdf).
 This serves as the starting point of our planned implementation.
+We wish to extend it to use AlphaZero mechanics.

 Obtaining a policy (P) and value (V) estimate at the root of the tree, when we are the current acting player, is straightforward: train a neural network that takes as input the public game state together